aws-samples/mainframe-data-utilities/docs/03-local-single-vb.md

 ## VB record format files

-To convert a Variable Block file you only need to inform the `-input-recfm vb` when parsing the copybook:
+To convert a Variable Block file you only need to inform the `-input-recfm vb` when parsing the copybook.

+From the **/src** folder run:
 ```
 python3 mdu.py parse                        \
         ../LegacyReference/COBVBFM2.cpy     \